AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 dynamically cast parameter \c scope back to the custom type and access <em>"scoped data"</em>
 which exposes an interface into the application that uses \alib_expressions_nl.

-This is the most obvious and also intuitively well understandable role of struct \b %Scope.
+This is the most obvious and also intuitively well-understandable role of struct \b %Scope.
 But there are other important things that this class provides.

 \note
   Struct \b %Scope is a good (or bad!) sample of this library's design principle discussed in chapter \ref alib_expressions_prereq_bauhaus "3.4 Bauhaus Code Style".
 Remember, that the software that uses \alib_expressions_nl is supposed to hide struct
-  \b %Scope with all it's publicly accessible members, same as all other details of this library.<br>
+  \b %Scope with all its publicly accessible members, the same as most other details of the entity find in module \alib_expressions_nl.<br>
   In other words: not all members that are accessible should be accessed.
-Some care has to be taken.
+Some care has to be taken and do not make them accessible to the consumers of your code.

 \I{################################################################################################}
 ## 8.1 Provision Of The Evaluation Stack ## {#alib_expressions_scopes_stack}